-Internet addresses are public resources.
-To ensure that these resources are managed responsibly, the APNIC Secretariat must collect a range of information including:
+IP addresses are public resources.
+To ensure that these Internet number resources are managed responsibly, APNIC must collect a range of information including:

-- Personal information and proof of identity for people authorized by an organization to request resources and maintain database entries.
+- personal information and proof of identity documents from people authorized by an organization to request IP addresses and maintain database entries; and

-The APNIC Secretariat uses this information to evaluate resource requests and administer accounts.
-It also may store some or all of this information for archival purposes, for the purposes of validating or auditing resource allocations in future.
+APNIC uses this information to evaluate Internet number resource requests and administer accounts.
+It also may store some or all this information for archival purposes, for the purposes of validating or auditing Internet number resource allocations in future.

-The APNIC Secretariat collects organizational and personal information, including banking details, for billing and account administration purposes.
+APNIC collects organizational and personal information, including banking details, for billing and account administration purposes.

 All APNIC Members are required to provide an email address that will be included on a mailing list for membership-related announcements.
 This does not need to be a personal email address.

-In order to administer conferences, meetings, training sessions, and communication activities such as public discussion lists, it is necessary for the APNIC Secretariat to use registration forms to collect personal information.
+In order to administer conferences, meetings, training sessions, and communication activities such as public discussion lists, it is necessary for APNIC to use registration forms to collect personal information.
 APNIC may also collect optional personal information from you such as age bracket, gender and proficiency in English, if you choose to provide them, for diversity research and statistics.

-The information gathered by registration forms is used to help plan and conduct public conferences, meetings, online and face to face training sessions.
+The personal information gathered by registration forms is used to help plan and conduct public conferences, meetings, online and face to face training sessions.
 APNIC archives registration details to help plan future events and develop services.
 The personal information gathered by subscription procedures is used only in the mailing lists you specify and may be visible to other list members.
-The APNIC Secretariat provides simple online tools to allow you to manage your own subscription status on mailing lists.
+APNIC provides simple online tools to allow you to manage your own subscription status on mailing lists.

 APNIC uses online advertisements to measure aspects of the Internet’s infrastructure and support for new technologies, such as the deployment of IPv6 or the support of Domain Name System Security Extensions (DNSSEC).
 APNIC does not collect personal information in such advertisements placed by APNIC.
-For more information about APNIC’s practices for APNIC measurements and Ad serving, please see:
+For more information about APNIC’s practices for APNIC measurements and Ad serving, please see.

-If you provide personal information for the purposes of recruitment, the APNIC Secretariat will only use your information for that purpose, and your information will be stored securely.
-You can update your personal information, or gain access to it at a mutually convenient time, by sending a written request to firstname.lastname@example.org .
+If you provide personal information for the purposes of recruitment, APNIC will only use your personal information for that purpose, and your personal information will be stored securely.
+You can update your personal information, or gain access to it at a mutually convenient time by sending a written request to firstname.lastname@example.org .

 APNIC may also disclose personal information about you if such disclosure is:

-- Required or authorized by law, or by a court of tribunal order; or
+- required or authorized by or under an Australian law, or by a court or tribunal order; or

-- Specifically permitted under the circumstances described as permitted general situations under section 16A of the Privacy Act 1988.
+- permitted under the circumstances described as permitted general situations under section 16A of the Privacy Act 1988.

-APNIC policies and agreements contain specific protections for the confidentiality and security of information collected by the APNIC Secretariat.
+APNIC policies and agreements contain specific protections for the confidentiality and security of personal information collected by APNIC.

 All APNIC staff members, contractors, and Executive Council members, are required to preserve the confidentiality of any confidential information received.

-In addition, the APNIC Secretariat maintains a high level of physical security and protection for all its computer and network facilities, and in particular for those in which personal information may be stored.
+In addition, APNIC maintains a high level of physical security and protection for all its computer and network facilities, and particularly for those in which personal information may be stored.
 APNIC takes all reasonable measures to ensure the electronic security of its computer systems and networks, including the information stored in APNIC offices, data centre facilities, and by third-party application providers.

-The APNIC Secretariat may need to share information with other Internet-related organizations such as other RIRs, Internet Corporation for Assigned Names and Numbers (ICANN) and Internet Assigned Numbers Authority (IANA).
+APNIC also may need to share personal information with other Internet-related organizations such as other RIRs, Internet Corporation for Assigned Names and Numbers (ICANN) and Internet Assigned Numbers Authority (IANA).
 The information shared is limited to that which is required for the respective purpose and is subject to those other organizations providing equivalent levels of security and protection.

-The APNIC Secretariat does not share personal information that is collected from event registration forms, except as necessary for the conduct of the event in question.
-The APNIC Secretariat may publish lists of conference attendee names and affiliations on a website, as part of its commitment to open and transparent policy development.
+APNIC does not share personal information that is collected from event registration forms, except as necessary for the conduct of the event in question.
+APNIC may publish lists of conference attendee names and affiliations on a website, as part of its commitment to open and transparent policy development.
 This information would only be listed if those attendees provide APNIC with the express permission to publish the information.

 You may modify any information you have used in a web-based form at any time.
 You will need to create a password and APNIC will then send you a personalized URL, which allows you to modify that information.
 This data will generally be deleted from APNIC servers after two weeks.